What Is Powershell Scripting

 }

-Error handling is an essential part of PowerShell scripting.
-By understanding the different types of errors and using techniques like try-catch-finally and throwing exceptions, you can create more robust and reliable scripts.
-Remember to always test your scripts thoroughly and handle errors appropriately to ensure they run smoothly and efficiently.
+Error handling is a crucial part of PowerShell scripting.
+Understanding the types of errors and using techniques like try-catch-finally and throwing exceptions helps you create robust and reliable scripts.
+Always test your scripts thoroughly and handle errors gracefully to ensure smooth and efficient execution!

 Working with Files and Folders in PowerShell Scripting